2025 U.S. Figure Skating Championships: Single skating

 Men and women competing in single skating first performed a short program.
-Junior men performed their short programs on Tuesday, January 21, while junior women performed theirs on Wednesday, January 22.
-Senior women performed their short programs on Thursday, January 23, while senior men performed theirs on Saturday, January 25.
+Junior men performed their short programs on Tuesday, January 21; junior women on Wednesday, January 22; senior women on Thursday, January 23; and senior men on Saturday, January 25.
 Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements:

 For junior men: one double or triple Axel; one double or triple flip; one jump combination consisting of a double jump and a triple jump or two triple jumps; one flying camel spin; one sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

+For junior women: one double Axel; one double or triple flip; one jump combination consisting of two double jumps, one double jump and one triple jump, or two triple jumps; one flying camel spin; one layback spin, sideways leaning spin, or sit spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

 For senior men: one double or triple Axel; one triple or quadruple jump; one jump combination consisting of a double jump and a triple jump, two triple jumps, or a quadruple jump and a double jump or triple jump; one flying spin; one camel spin or sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

-For junior women: one double Axel; one double or triple flip; one jump combination consisting of two double jumps, one double jump and one triple jump, or two triple jumps; one flying camel spin; one layback spin, sideways leaning spin, or sit spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

 For senior women: one double or triple Axel; one triple jump; one jump combination consisting of a double jump and a triple jump, or two triple jumps; one flying spin; one layback spin, sideways leaning spin, camel spin, or sit spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

-Men and women in single skating finished their competition with the free skating segment.
-Junior men performed their free skates on Wednesday, January 22, while junior women performed theirs on Thursday, January 23.
-Senior women performed their free skates on Friday, January 24, while senior men performed theirs on Sunday, January 26.
+Men and women competing in single skating finished their competition with free skating.
+Junior men performed their free skates on Wednesday, January 22; junior women on Thursday, January 23; senior women on Friday, January 24; and senior men on Sunday, January 26.
 The free skate for both men and women could last no more than 4 minutes, and had to include the following:

 For junior men and women: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one had to be a flying spin, and one had to be a spin with only one position; and a choreographic sequence.